singh-man/books/crackingTheCoding/16_moderate.md

 **Solution #3: HashSet**

-Although it may seem "obvious"that we would  use a matrix to represent a grid, it's actually easier not to do that.
+Although it may seem "obvious" that we would  use a matrix to represent a grid, it's actually easier not to do that.
 All we actually need is a list of the white squares (as well as the ant's location and  orientation).

 We can  do this by using a HashSet of the  white squares.
 If a position is in the  hash set, then the  square is white.
 Otherwise, it is black.